ChenJuntao1/ChenJuntao1.github.io/_publications/2015-10-01-paper-title-number-3.md

 ---
-title: "The Prediction of Chongqing's GDP Based on the LASSO Method and Chaotic Whale Group Algorithm - Back Propagation Neural Network - ARIMA Model"
+title: "11The Prediction of Chongqing's GDP Based on the LASSO Method and Chaotic Whale Group Algorithm - Back Propagation Neural Network - ARIMA Model"
 collection: publications
 permalink: /publication/2023-chongqing-gdp-prediction
 excerpt: "In this study, we propose an innovative approach for Chongqing's GDP prediction, combining the LASSO method with the CWOA-BP-ARIMA model."